 Leigh RFC (aka The Layabouts) does not aspire to be the next big club in the area, there are already several clubs local to us doing a superb job of putting West Kent rugby on the national map.
-Our ethos is simply to offer lads and ladies the chance to play grassroots rugby as part of a social and inclusive sports club.
+Our ethos is simply to offer lads the chance to play grassroots rugby as part of a social and inclusive sports club.

 We currently run one men’s senior team this being our 14th season in the Kent & East Sussex Rural League.
 Champions for Division 3 in 2013/14, Division 4 West in 2016/17 and runners up in Division 4 West in 2012/13.
 We have also had a season in the then top flight Premier league in 2014/15.